 - 1-day Overview of changes in IPv6, IPv6 planning, deployment and best practices.
 March 22 at HSLU in Rotkreuz.

 - 3-day IPv6 Hands-On training with detailed overview of new features, and many labs for all important topics.
-Details and registration through Digicomp website.
-Next dates: February 7. - 9. and April 11. - 13.
+Upcoming dates, details and registration through Digicomp website.

 More resources for further research:

 - Juan Benet, Decentralizing The Web With The Inter-Planetary File System (IPFS) - Detailed presentation.